prometheus/prometheus/docs/configuration/configuration.md

 # Refresh interval to re-read the targets list.
 [ refresh_interval: <duration> | default = 60s ]

-# API URL to use when doing the List requests
+# API URL to use when doing the server listing requests.
 [ api_url: <string> | default = "https://api.scaleway.com" ]

 # Access key to use. https://console.scaleway.com/project/credentials